The Right Thing To Do

-Through a community partnership with Stand for the Silent, Writing for the Soul Workshop™ has collected stories, letters and poems from youth, teens and adults.
-The result of this partnership was a platform to give a voice to over 1 million children and adults standing against bullying through our #writeforthesilent Project.
-These stories are pieces of lives impacted by bullying; written to show everyone affected by bullying that you are not alone, that you can survive the experience, that you are somebody.
-A portion of the proceeds from book sales goes to support Stand for the Silent.
+These stories were written to show everyone affected by bullying that you are not alone, that you can survive the experience, that you are somebody.
+A portion of the proceeds from all book sales and subscriptions goes to support Stand for the Silent.

 Note from the Publisher: